sofia-fischer/philo-blog/content/posts/2022-05-14-custom-query-builder-pattern.md

 ---
-title: "Repository Pattern in Laravel for Query Organisation - an Alternative to Scopes"
+title: "Model Specific Query Builder - an Alternative to Scopes"

 date: 2022-05-14T08:20:44+02:00

 draft: false

-description: "Scopes are nice, but by extending the Eloquent Builder for a Model enables you to add custom, model-specific methods that are often used or should have a central definition following the Repository Pattern"
+description: "Scopes are nice, but by extending the Eloquent Builder for a Model enables you to add custom, model-specific methods that are often used or should have a central definition"

 tags: ["Development", "Software Pattern", "Laravel"]
 ---

-{{< lead >}} Scopes are nice, but by extending the Eloquent Builder for a Model enables you to add custom, model-specific methods that are often used or should have a central definition following the Repository Pattern
+{{< lead >}} Scopes are nice, but by extending the Eloquent Builder for a Model enables you to add custom, model-specific methods that are often used or should have a central definition {{</lead >}}
-{{</lead >}}

 # Scopes are great, but ...